-With Mother's Day being tomorrow in the UK, I thought it would be nice to have a post to share with partners and family, just in case they insist on making any of our mummies and mummies to be breakfast in bed, make you a lovely meal or decide to take you for a meal out.
-So this is a post for sharing with your loved ones so that they can help you have a wonderful Mother's Day 😉
+With Mother’s Day coming up soon in the UK (Sunday 19th March), I thought it would be nice to have a post to share with partners and family, just in case they insist on making any of our mummies and mummies to-be breakfast in bed, make you a lovely meal or decide to take you for a meal out.
+So this is a post for sharing with your loved ones so that they can help you have a wonderful Mother’s Day.

 Breakfast in bed

 Breakfast in bed is a lovely thought, but could also potentially turn into a bowl of cereal, toast and jam or a glass of orange juice being thrown back at you and a GD Mum breaking down into an uncontrollable sobbing woman!
 Beware, you’ve been warned!

 With gestational diabetes, insulin resistance is at its worst in the morning and so breakfast can be the trickiest meal of the day for ladies to eat, but it’s also important that they do have something to eat in order to gain control of blood sugar levels.

 Quick tips would be to leave the cereal closed at the back of the cupboard, only use bread/toast if there is one that you know or think they can tolerate (best bread for GD can be found here) and aim for a nice high protein breakfast!